aelatgt/collision-detector/README.md

 4. Use the arrows to move Buzz closer to the box, which the collision detection component is mounted on.
 When Buzz gets within a certain distance from the box, a collision has started and output is printed to the console.
 5. Use the arrows to move buzz away from the box.
 When Buzz exits the collision radius, the collision has ended and output is printed to the console.
 6. Take a look at the collision-detector.js file to learn more.
 When using this component in other projects, change the function bodies of onCollisionStart() and onCollisionEnd() to perform any functionality you desire when a collision starts or ends, respectively.

+Credits:
+1. The A-Frame code was written by Akshay Sathiya and built upon examples and existing code from A-Frame and Mozilla.
+2. The 3D model of Buzz was created by William Colin Freeman.